maanasnandu/coffeeData/README.md

 IDE Environment: Pycharm

 🚀 The Pipeline Lifecycle
-1. Extract (The Loading Dock) ✅
+1. Extract (The Loading Dock): ✅
 A custom Python ingestion script utilizing the boto3 library securely authenticates and uploads local, raw CSV data (Kaggle Coffee Reviews) directly into an euro-coffee-raw Amazon S3 bucket.

-2. Transform (The Roaster) 🚧 In Progress
+2. Transform (The Roaster): 🚧 In Progress
 An AWS Glue job spins up a distributed PySpark environment to:

 Filter and drop corrupted rows/missing values.